-Annual Report on Corporate Social Responsibility Activities FY 2020-21
+Annual Report on Corporate Social Responsibility Activities FY 2021-22

 1 Brief Outline of the Company's CSR Policy Arvind SmartSpaces Limited follows the group's CSR philosophy of contributing to the growth and development of the society as we believe that healthy business grows only in a healthy society and that business must serve and empower the community in the area where it operates.
 The responsibility of undertaking development initiatives has been jointly shared by Strategic Help Alliance for Relief to Distressed Areas (SHARDA) Trust.
-Our CSR Policy is in sync with the broader areas of Schedule VII of the New Companies Act and will always be aligned to the changes that gets incorporate in the schedule.
-2 Composition of the CSR Committee (CSR Arvind Limited has set up Committee) as per t nembers of the CSR Com the requireme Sr. No. Name of Director Designation / Nature of Directorship meetings Number of meetings of CSR Committee attended during the year 1 Mr. Sanjay S. Lalbhai Chairman 2 2 2 Mr. Prem Prakash Member 2 2 Pangotra 3 Ms. Pallavi Vyas Member 2 2 4 Mr. Kamal Singal Member 2 2 3 Web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company. ://arvindsmartspaces.co v-final-061117.pdf om/wp-content t/uploads/202 1/04/CSR-ASL- 4 Details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable.
-Not A Applicable 5 Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any 6 Average net profit of the Company as per Section 135(5).
-The a verage net profit of the (Company is Rs.
-3,982.08 Lacs.
-7 (a) Two percent of average net profit of the company as per section 135(5) , - 0.64 Lacs (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years Applicable (c) Amount required to be set off for the financial year, if any Nil (d) Total CSR obligation for the financial year (7a+7b-7c) Rs.
-79).64 Lacs.
+Our CSR Policy is in sync with the broader areas of Schedule VII of the Companies Act, 2013 and will always be aligned to the changes that gets incorporated in the schedule. y as we believe d that business ere it operates. has been jointly reas (SHARDA) dule VII of the 2 Composition of the CSR Committee The Arvind SmartSpaces Limited has set up Corporate So Responsibility Committee (CSR Committee) as per the requirement of Companies Act.
+The members of the CSR Committee are: Sr. No. Name of Director Designation / Nature of Directorship Number of meetings of CSR Committee attended during the year 1 Mr. Sanjay S. Lalbhai Chairman 2 2 2 Mr. Prem Prakash Pangotra Member 2 2 3 Ms. Pallavi Vyas Member 2 2 4 Mr. Kamal Singal Member 2 2 3 Web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company. overnance / 4 Details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable.
+5 5 Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any 1 6 Average net profit of the Company as per Section 135(5).
+Rs.
+3,413.00 Lacs.
+7 (a) Two percent of average net profit of the company as per section 135(5) Rs.
+68.26 Lacs (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years Not Applicable (c) Amount required to be set off for the financial year, if any f Nil (d) Total CSR obligation for the financial year (7a+7b-7c) Rs.
+68.26 Lacs.